johnrm/zeroheropizza/README.md

 ([Back to top](#index))<br>

 ## Testing and Go-live
+All pages have been tested on Chrome and Edge and Safari.<br>
-Ensure all images have appropriate alt text.<br>
+Any images have appropriate alt text.<br>
-Ensure all pages are working correctly and responsive.<br>
+All pages are working correctly and responsive, tested in Chrome DevTools, Desktop, and on a mobile device.<br>
-Ensure all html is validated.<br>
-Ensure CSS is validated.<br>
-Ensure all html is validated.<br>
+Html has been validated.<br>
-Ensure CSS is validated.<br>
+CSS ha been validated.<br>
-Ensure contact requests are working successfully.<br>
+Contact details are validated and requests are working successfully.<br>
 <br>
 ([Back to top](#index))<br>